Top 11 Rarest Astronomical Events In Your Life

 Photo instaforex |

-In astronomy, a 'transit' occurs when a smaller body passes in front of a larger one.
-A 'Transit of Venus' happens when Venus is seen in silhouette against the bright face of the Sun.
+A 'transit' in astronomy is the passage of a smaller body in front of a larger one.
+A "Transit of Venus" occurs when Venus appears to be a black dot against the Sun.

-On average, Transits of Venus happens every 80 years or so.
-However, this average figure is very misleading, because transits occur in a 'pair of pairs' pattern that repeats every 243 years.
+Transits of Venus occur approximately once every 80 years.
+The fact that transits happen in a 'pair of pairs' pattern that repeats every 243 years makes this average figure very misleading.
 First, two transits take place in December (around Dec 8th), 8 years apart.
-There follows a wait of 121 years 6 months, after which two June transits occur (around June 7th), again 8 years apart.
-After 105 years 6 months, the pattern repeats.
+After another 121 years and six months, on June 7th, two more June transits will occur, again 8 years apart.
+After 105 years and six months, the same thing happens again.

 7. Planetary Alignment of The Moon, Mars, Mercury, Venus, Jupiter and Saturn